pcowgill/stdlib/README.md

 > A standard library for JavaScript and Node.js.

-Stdlib is a standard library for JavaScript and Node.js, with an emphasis on numeric computing.
+Stdlib is a standard library for JavaScript and Node.js, with an emphasis on numerical computing.
 The library provides a collection of robust, high performance libraries for mathematics, statistics, streams, utilities, and more.
 This is the GitHub repository of stdlib source code and documentation.

 For help developing stdlib, see the [development guide][stdlib-development].